For trash and recycling collection issues please call E.L. Harvey:

 We have two Yard Waste (leaves and clippings) pickups per year.

 Fluorescent bulbs (tubes, compact fluorescent bulbs) contain mercury and should be disposed of properly.
-You can bring your bulbs to the Recycling Drop Off Center (check schedule here).
+You can bring your smaller bulbs to Town Hall.
+Larger tubes should be brought to the Recycling Drop Off Center (check schedule here).

 Sharps can be dropped off in puncture-free containers at the kiosk currently located in the front of the Police Station (197 Main Street).

 Both permanent and temporary (30 days or less) dumpsters require a permit from the Board of Health.
-Please download the application form from the Resources section.
+You can apply for the permit online.

 Our “How Can I Get Rid Of …?” page has lots of specific examples for reusing items that you may no longer need.
 The following organizations may also be helpful in reusing various items.

 - Salvation Army – Kevin Maguire, firstname.lastname@example.org, 508-799-0528 x 307